architegrity/vpn-up-for-openconnect/README.md

 ### Features ###

 A shell script for openconnect which allows:</br>
-- to define multiple VPN connections</br>
+- to define multiple VPN connections, using different protocols</br>
 - to run openconnect without entering the username and password</br>
 - to run in the background</br>
-- to authenticate with a certiftcate
+- to authenticate with a certiftcate</br>
+- to check the status of the vpn connection

+### What's new ###
+- added support for using different protocols</br>
+- added options (start, stop, status, restart, status)</br>
+- can check status of the vpn connection

 ### Sample configuration section ###
 ```